-Did you know that one in seven children in the Philadelphia area lives in poverty?
+Did you know that one in six children in the Philadelphia area lives in poverty?
 Did you know that the federal definition of poverty is a family of four living on an annual income below $23,700?
 In Pennsylvania, 500,000 children currently live in poverty, without the daily essentials most of us rely on, including a warm winter coat.

 Driving Away the Cold was designed to ensure that financial classifications do not define the lives of these children.
 It’s a unique program with the simple mission of giving new coats to underprivileged children who would otherwise not have them.
 The gift of a new coat warms the body and soul of a child in need.
 It can supercharge the recipient’s self esteem and helps him or her to arrive to school warm, ready to learn and to receive two hot meals.
 It reminds that child that he or she is important.

 Each year, 175 local new car dealers team up with their Foundation to contribute thousands of new, child-size coats.
 In October, our Foundation will distribute 37,606 new coats through a network of YMCAs, schools, churches, homeless shelters, and more.
 Every new coat directly impacts a child in need all winter long.